Preheat the oven to 400˚F.

 Pat dry the pork with paper towels and season all over with kosher salt and black pepper.

-Remove pork from the pot and set it aside.
+Remove the pork from the pot and set it aside.

 Reduce the oven temperature to 350˚F and cook for 2 hours.

-Remove pork and transfer it to a cutting board; let rest for 10 minutes.
+Remove from the oven and return the pot to the stovetop.
+Remove the pork from the pot and transfer it to a cutting board; let it rest for 10 minutes.

-In the meantime, set the pot over high heat and bring to a boil; cook for a couple minutes, or until sauce is slightly reduced and thickened.
+In the meantime, set the pot over high heat and bring it to a boil; cook for a couple minutes or until sauce is slightly reduced and thickened.

-Cut pork and serve with onions, apples, and sauce.
+Cut the pork and serve it with the sauce, onions, and apples.